2020-21 CAST Virtual Visiting Artist

 The Great Clarinet Summit

 MIT Kresge Auditorium, W16

 This unique event featured renowned clarinetists Anat Cohen, Don Byron, Eran Egozy, Billy Novick and Evan Ziporyn along with the MIT Festival Jazz Ensemble & MIT Wind Ensemble, led by Music Director Frederick Harris, Jr. The exciting and eclectic program included Byron’s Concerto for Clarinet and Wind Ensemble, music for jazz and chamber ensembles featuring the clarinet, a special world premiere featuring all guest soloists, and a community play-along piece for all attending clarinetists of all ages.

 March 13, 2013

-Byron speaks about his new Clarinet Concerto to be premiered by the MIT Wind Ensemble; Evan Ziporyn, soloist, on March 16 in Kresge Auditorium.
+Byron spoke about his Clarinet Concerto that was premiered by the MIT Wind Ensemble; Evan Ziporyn, soloist, on March 16, 2013 in MIT Kresge Auditorium.